bushstas/classy-loader/README.md

   )
 }
 ```
-The point means class name shoul have a prefix.<br>
+The point means class name should have a prefix.<br>
-More about parser syntax written below.
+More about parser syntax is written below.

 ## Usage